7 Best Automated Reporting Tools: Features, Pros & Cons (2025)

 Databox pricing:

-Here’s a quick rundown of Databox’s monthly pricing tiers, based on their website as of March 2025:
+Here’s a quick rundown of Databox’s monthly pricing tiers (billed annually), based on their website as of October 2025:

 As your needs grow, watch out for potential overages—more data sources or dashboards than your plan allows may push you to the next tier.